cajacko/practices/docs/checklists-reference/README.md

 - [ ] Are you using translated text where appropriate
 - [ ] Are you using best performance practices
 - [ ] Do your changes work across all supported devices and browsers
+- [ ] Do any user stories/specifications need to be updated based on the changes here

 ## Deploying/publishing